ssatguru/BabylonJS-CharacterController/README.md

 * strafeRight
 * slideDown

-If your animation range is named differently from those mentioned here then use the setWalkAnim(..),setWalkBackAnim(..) etc API to specify your animation rangename.
+If your animation range is named differently from those mentioned above then use the setWalkAnim(..),setWalkBackAnim(..) etc API to specify your animation range name.

 #### To start/stop controller
 ```